intcatch2020/INTCATCH-BoatUserManual-HTML/safety.rst

 The boat's battery is capable of a very large output current, especially in the case of an electrical short.

 Avoid directly touching any circuit boards while the battery is connected to the boat.
-Unless otherwise noted, only *connectors*, *buttons*, and *switches* are meant to be handled.
+Unless otherwise noted, only *cables*, *connectors*, *buttons*, and *switches* are meant to be handled.

-The XT90 connection between the battery and the :ref:`cable harness<cable_harness_and_breaker>` has exhibited a vestigial voltage that lasts for some time after disconnecting the battery.
-When handling this connector (e.g. plugging and unplugging a battery) make sure you only touch the yellow plastic.
+Voltage regulator residual charge
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The :ref:`BlueBox<bluebox>` uses a :ref:`24 V voltage regulator<bluebox_power>`
+to convert from the battery's voltage to a steady 24 V. The voltage regulator can hold a residual charge.
+Even after the battery has been unplugged, the :ref:`cable's<cable_harness_and_breaker>` XT90 connector (the large yellow connector) can produce a significant electrical shock.

+When unplugging the battery, ensure that the two metal leads inside the XT90 connector do not come into contact with anything conductive.
+This is easy - just set the cable down gently into the rear compartment after unplugging the battery.

+The residual charge will slowly drain away on its own, but this process can be sped up.
+To quickly drain the charge, after the battery is disconnected you can turn on the :ref:`BlueBox power switch<bluebox_power>` for 5 seconds, then turn it off.
+This will consume the vast majority of the residual charge.

 Water in the internal compartments